kyle2277/Arkadiusz2.0/README.md

 ___
 # Arkadiusz2.0
 ## Overview
-Welcome to project Arkadiusz2.0, a password protection program designed for quick and secure encyrption of usernames and passwords.
+Welcome to project Arkadiusz2.0, a password protection program designed for quick and __secure encyrption of usernames and passwords__.
 This program internally organizes accounts and their respective credientials, making retrieving account information easy and efficient.
 Credentials are stored locally solely in the form of encrypted matrices.
 ## Documentation
 ### How it works
 #### Master Key